tarantool/doc/doc/1.10/book/replication/repl_remove_instances.rst

 Removing instances
 ================================================================================

-To politely remove an instance from a replica set, follow these steps:
+To remove an instance from a replica set politely, follow these steps:

 1. On the instance, run ``box.cfg{}`` with a blank replication source: